Perspective | Covid has changed the way I eat. Don’t take chances with omicron.

 But it’s not only the long-haulers like us who need to watch out.

 The “omicron is mild” narrative is rooted in a false binary — you either succumb to the infection or emerge unscathed.
-This overlooks the understated middle child: the possibility of developing long covid conditions that can alter the course of one’s life.
+This overlooks the understated middle child: the possibility of developing long covid conditions that can alter the course of your life.

-Most of the people interviewed for this story experienced largely asymptomatic infections.
-University of Arizona Health Sciences found 67 percent of people who recovered from “mild or moderate” infections experienced symptoms more than 30 days after their positive test.
+Most of the people interviewed for this article experienced largely asymptomatic infections.
+University of Arizona Health Sciences found that 67 percent of people who recovered from “mild or moderate” infections experienced symptoms more than 30 days after their positive test.

 Despite popular perception, a mild infection doesn’t guarantee a 10-day quarantine and then business as usual.
 We’re already noticing troubling consequences of the “omicron is mild” narrative — “covid parties,” for example, designed to infect people with omicron to get it out of the way.
 That we’re in the thick of a pandemic with a virus that’s ever-evolving should be reason enough to not take a new variant lightly.